gustav-olsen-groupone/unexpected-node-test-serialization-issue/README.md

 # Reproduction of UnexpectedError serialization issue with node:test

-When running unexpected with the new built-in test runner in node.js the errors are not serialized properly.
+When running unexpected with the new built-in test runner in node.js using its default spec reporter the errors are not serialized properly.
+The issue is not seen when using the tap reporter.

 To reproduce the issue run: